"A Prayer to the North"

 Biboonishiwing is a time of going home, of remembrance and rest, of self-reflection and honoring the Elders, the pipe carriers, the lodge keepers, and the storytellers of the Nation.
 It is a time of looking back and passing on one's life experience onto the younger generations in a good way.

 Giiwedinong ("In the North") by Nishnawbe Aski Medicine Painter Chris Angeconeb.
 Grandfather Bear, who sits in the North, represents the medicinal powers of Creation.

 A place of wisdom

-The North reminds us to be mindful of the physical body; when it is tired we put it to rest - just as in the winter the Earth rests from her labors.
-So, the North is really a place of Healing Powers and Wisdom, telling us to let go of ourselves and the past, to let go of our enemies and our fears, and to get in touch with our ancestors.
+The literal meaning of giiwedin is "Coming Home."
+It is a place that reminds us to be mindful of the physical body; when it is tired we put it to rest - just as in the winter the Earth rests from her labors.
+So, the North is really a place of Homecoming and Healing Powers and Wisdom, telling us to let go of ourselves and the past, to let go of our enemies and our fears, and to get in touch with our ancestors.
 In the North we make peace with ourselves and we experience and explore our love for family and friends - and for that special person with whom we decide to walk the Road Of Life.

 Waabandashinaang gwayakawaadizin ji gikendamaang ge izhi gayekaadiziyaang.

 Gego inenimizhkaangenji bawaadimaangiban zaagiziwin, gemaa maanaadenjigiwin, gemaa wiyezhingewin, gemaa naniinawendamowin, ji boodaginigiyaangiban maanaadendamowin.